 - Several application hotfixes might be required before you can upgrade data.
 Before you redeploy your existing development environment, verify whether these hotfixes are required.
-Install the required hotfixes, and check them in to VSTS.
+Install the required hotfixes, and check them in to Azure DevOps.
 This step can be completed only in the old version of your development environment.
 For a list of the hotfixes that are required in various situations, see Upgrade data in develop, demo, or sandbox environments.

 Upgrade your Tier2/Standard Acceptance Test (or higher) sandbox environment